iviviano/Algorithms/Grading/HW3.md

 Honor Code: yes

 Implementation notes:
 - Your implementation of `gen-map` only handles 1 "layer" of list nesting.
-Note that `(gen-map list? lst)` should maintain the structure of `lst`, replacing every
+Note that `(gen-map list? lst)` should maintain the structure of `lst`, replacing every atom with `#f`.
+Your implementation correctly handles